 Along the riverbank facing Kampung Ayer, this grouping of food stalls features satay (B$1 for four chicken or three lamb skewers),...

 Brunei Museum information

-The oldest pieces are in the newest, most well-kept section of the museum: the Islamic Art Gallery , which displays ceramics from Iran and Central Asia and blown glass from Egypt and the Levant dating from the 9th and 10th centuries.
-Other highlights include illuminated manuscripts of the Koran, tiny Korans the size of a matchbox and gold jewellery.
+The oldest pieces here are ceramics from Iran and Central Asia and blown glass from Egypt and the Levant dating from the 9th and 10th centuries, as well as manuscripts of the Koran, tiny Korans the size of a matchbox and gold jewellery.
 Don't miss the collection of Brunei's famous ceremonial cannons, known as bedil , some with barrels shaped like dragon heads.
 It was not oil but these bronze-cast weapons that were once the source of the sultanate's wealth and power.